 Corn Chex, Rice Chex, Wheat Chex, mixed nuts, bite-size pretzels, bite-size garlic bagel chips, butter, Worcestershire sauce, seasoned salt, garlic powder, onion powder. (source)

 What is the best part of Chex Mix?

 Hmmm, why are you asking me?!
 Just kidding, but not really.
 The best part of Chex mix will depend on YOU!
 Personally, my ultimate Chex Mix bite includes corn Chex, bagel chips, and an almond.

 What is in traditional Chex Mix?

 Traditional chex mix has a savory and salty flavor.
 It’s seasoned with butter, Worcestershire sauce, seasoned salt, garlic powder, and onion powder.

 Chex mix will last about 10-14 days in an airtight container.

-Store any leftover dill ranch chex mix recipe in an airtight container for 7-10 days.
+Store any leftover dill ranch chex mix recipe in an airtight container for up to two weeks.
 I like using a stasher bag or glass storage containers.